keithajackson/keithajackson.com/README.md

 ## Things in progress

 1. Migrate old content to pages on new site
-2. Add eslint for sanity testing
+2. Design + implement non-onepager format for site
 3. Integrate CI and CD with Travis to auto-publish when master gets updated